 A popular account of some of the creatures of the Ancient World; tells of Mammoth and Mastodon, the great Sea Reptiles, the Dinosaurs and giant Birds.
-250 pages with 41 illustrations by Charles R. Knight and Joseph Gleeson.
-Paper, 50 cents.
+200 pages with illustrations by Charles R. Knight and Joseph Gleeson.
+Cloth, 75 cents.

 No. 5.
 DINOSAURS.
 By W. D. MATTHEW, Ph.D., Curator of Vertebrate Palæontology.
-December, 1915, 102 pages, 49 illustrations.
-Paper, 30 cents.
+New edition, in preparation.